amibenson/solidity-qa/Solidity-QA.md

 ## (12) What hash function does Ethereum primarily use?

 Keccak256 can be used in many different ways in Solidity, depending on your needs.

+Keccak256 outputs a 256-bit hash value, which makes it resistant to brute-force attacks.

  Some common use cases include:

-#### Generating random numbers: You can use Keccak256 to generate random numbers by hashing a seed value with a block timestamp or block hash.
+- **Generating random numbers**: You can use Keccak256 to generate random numbers by hashing a seed value with a block timestamp or block hash.

-#### Verifying digital signatures: You can use Keccak256 to verify digital signatures by hashing the signed message and comparing it to the expected hash value.
+- **Verifying digital signatures**: You can use Keccak256 to verify digital signatures by hashing the signed message and comparing it to the expected hash value.

-#### Creating unique identifiers: You can use Keccak256 to create unique identifiers for entities in your smart contract, such as tokens or accounts.
+- **Creating unique identifiers**: You can use Keccak256 to create unique identifiers for entities in your smart contract, such as tokens or accounts.

 ## (13) How much is 1 gwei of Ether?